Glorious (band): History

 The group enjoyed good publicity from the release of their first album, Glorious, and they made some television appearances on French national television.
 They were invited on to Laurent Ruquier On a tout essayé and also Tout le monde en parle, presented by Thierry Ardisson.
 A report about the group also appeared on France 3 in 2013.

 On 15 November 2010 Glorious released their fifth studio album, Citoyens des cieux (Citizens of Heaven) (2010, Joy to the World / Rejoyce), including 11 unreleased pieces of "pop praise" composed from biblical texts.
 The album was accompanied by a live DVD that delivered the first images of the group on the stage for a series of animated worship evenings in a church in the centre of Lyon (Saint-Croix church): the Lyon Centre evenings.

-In April 2013, Glorious released a new studio album titled Électro pop louange (Electro pop praise), which ranked up to 70th place of the Itunes download charts.
+In April 2013, Glorious released a new studio album titled Électro pop louange (Electro pop praise), which ranked up to 70th place of the iTunes download charts.
 It was during this year that the group created the Worship Academy (based in their parish Lyon Centre – Sainte-Blandine in Lyon).
 This is a school of praise that allows a group of young people to spend a year of training in music and theology.
 The groups Hopen and Be Witness have already gone through this training.

 On 4 July 2017, Glorious was on stage in Paris at the Angels Music Awards at Olympia, and supported, for the second time, la musique inspirée.

 Glorious released the album "Noël" at the end of 2017, composed of traditional Christmas songs and some compositions.

 In 2018, Glorious set to music the poem of Saint Thérèse of Lisieux for the album of Natasha St-Pier Aimer c'est tout donner (To love is to give everything).
 There are poems set to music as well as songs to Thérèse written and composed by the Pouzin brothers.
-In late 2018, Glorious release their new album "Promesse", with six clips recorded in their church and a duet with Natasha St-Pier: The Song of Songs.
+In late 2018, Glorious released their new album "Promesse", with six clips recorded in their church and a duet with Natasha St-Pier: Le cantique des cantiques ("The Song of Songs").